jromanello/ActiveNet/README.md

   - Extracts the downloaded or specified zip file to the destination.
   - Installs ANWS using the extracted MSI installer.
   - Sets the service to automatically restart upon failure.
-  - Creates a shortcut to restart ANWS if the `Shortcut` switch is used.
   - Cleans up by removing the zip file and extracted contents.
   - Logs the installation process and results.